 In this guide, I will show you how you can create a bootable Windows 7/8.1/10 ISO image file from Windows installation files.

 Step 1: If all the installation files are in a folder on your PC, you can skip to the next step.
-And if the files and folders on USB drive, connect the USB flash drive containing Windows installation files to a PC running Windows 7/8/10 and copy all the contents from the USB to a newly created folder on desktop or any other location.
+And if the files and folders on a USB drive, connect the USB flash drive containing Windows installation files to a PC running Windows 7/8/10 and copy all the contents from the USB to a newly created folder on desktop or any other location.

 Step 2: Visit this page and download ImgBurn software.
-ImgBurn is a free burning software but the setup offers you install Skype and Mobogenie during the installation.
+ImgBurn is a free burning application but the setup offers you install Skype and Mobogenie during the installation.
 Make sure to select appropriate options to install the software without Skype and Mobogenie.